 Unlike dogs, cats do not commonly pant to keep themselves cool.
 Under normal circumstances, a cat’s breathing should be smooth and unlabored.
 When cats pant, they breathe with their mouths open and their tongues sticking out, taking frequent breaths with greater effort.
 Panting can be normal in cats in some circumstances, but it is often a sign that something more serious is going on.

-What Are The Causes Of Panting In Cats?
+The 4 Main Causes Of Panting In Cats

 When a cat pants, it can be a sign of overheating or overexertion, stress, or that they are suffering from a serious illness that needs urgent veterinary attention.
 We’ll help you decipher how to respond to this somewhat unsettling behavior below.